Article I – Name

 1. Members of the URNAC who are at least 1/4-blood Native American, or are enrolled members of a Recognized Tribe in Utah shall automatically be members of the Republican Buffalo Committee.

-2. Members of the URNAC who can show Native American heritage shall be members of the Republican Buffalo Committee after providing documentation of their genealogical lineage to the Committee Chief.
+2. Members of the URNAC who can show Native American heritage shall be members of the Republican Buffalo Committee after providing documentation of their genealogical lineage or Tribal Membership to the Committee Chief.

 3. If the President of the URNAC is an enrolled member of a Recognized Tribe in Utah and of at least 1/4 Native blood, he shall be the Chairman of the Republican Buffalo Committee.
 Else, if the Vice-President of the URNAC is an enrolled member of a Recognized Tribe in Utah and of at least 1/4 Native blood, he shall be the Chairman of the Republican Buffalo Committee.
 Else, the Chairman of the Republican Buffalo Committee shall be elected from among its members.